Solemnity of the Body and Blood of Christ – Corpus Christi 2025

 from a noble womb to spring …”

+What is the Feast of Corpus Christi?
 Traditionally known as the Solemnity of the Most Holy Body and Blood of Christ, Corpus Christi celebrates the gift of the Eucharist.
 Harkening back to the Feeding of the Five Thousand, the Wedding at Cana, and the Last Supper, this special day commemorates that with Jesus’ Resurrection and Ascension into Heaven, He is always present with us, fully alive in the Eucharist.

+When was Corpus Christ instituted?
 Pope Urban IV instituted Corpus Christi in 1264 and commissioned church doctor St. Thomas Aquinas to compose the hymns for the first Corpus Christi Mass, including the “Pange Lingua.”

+What does “Corpus Christi” mean?
 The Latin “Corpus Christi” translates to “Body of Christ” in English.

-Historically, the Feast of Corpus Christi has always been celebrated the Thursday after Trinity Sunday – May 30, in 2024.
-Many dioceses, however, have transferred the celebration to Sunday, June 2, 2024.
+When is the Feast of Corpus Christi?
+Historically, the Feast of Corpus Christi has always been celebrated the Thursday after Trinity Sunday.

+Is Corpus Christi a holy day of obligation?
 Though it is a solemnity, Corpus Christi is not a holy day of obligation.
-With the transfer of the celebration to Sunday, June 2, 2024, Catholics are already expected and encouraged to attend Mass that day.
+With the transfer of the celebration to the Sunday after Trinity Sunday, Catholics are already expected and encouraged to attend Mass that day.

 Pin It on Pinterest